 Once the main plot begins in Chapter Three, the writers manage to keep the ensuing battle between Superman and the Spider Lady from becoming a mere series of repetitive skirmishes over the Reducer Ray–both by shifting the villainess’ focus from capturing the Ray itself to capturing its inventor Dr. Graham halfway through the serial, and by introducing the Kryptonite subplot (the discovery of the meteor’s effect on Superman by both hero and villains is handled excellently).
 They also lend further interest to the plot with a smaller but important thread, the Spider Lady’s recruitment of a crooked scientist named Dr. Hackett (Charles Quigley) to help her utilize both the Kryptonite and the Ray.
 The villains’ efforts to help Hackett escape the police occupy a chapter in themselves, and the scientist’s eventual joining of the gang in turn gives rise to tension between the Spider Lady and her new, dangerously smart colleague; their rivalry doesn’t devolve into boring villainous infighting, but it does have a crucial effect on plot developments in the final chapters–a fine example of logical and cohesive writing that would be notable even in a Republic or Universal serial, and is especially remarkable in a later Columbia outing.

 The serial’s pace–thanks to the script and to strong work by directors Spencer Bennet and Thomas Carr–remains brisk throughout, moving the characters quickly through their paces and never bogging down into the lengthy, walk-from-point-A-to-point-B sequences that pad many other Katzman outings.
 This swift pacing helps to distract from the chapterplay’s biggest flaw–its almost complete lack of traditional serial action scenes, and its failure to replace them with anything in the way of interesting special effects.
-Superman. of course, fells his opponents with a single blow, while Clark (for strategic reasons) and the inept Jimmy are unable to hold their own for long in hand-to-hand combats.
+Superman, of course, fells his opponents with a single blow, while Clark (for strategic identity-concealing reasons) and the inept Jimmy are unable to hold their own for long in hand-to-hand combats.

 Republic’s Adventures of Captain Marvel suffered from a similar lack of fights due to the invulnerability of its leading character, but that serial gave the audiences something else to thrill at–the utterly convincing effects that allowed the Captain to fly.
 Superman, on the other hand, is made to “fly” via cheap animation–which doesn’t destroy the serial as many have claimed, but does deal a substantial blow to the Superman-in-action scenes; instead of waiting excitedly for Superman to soar into the sky, we find ourselves hoping he’ll hit the ground again and not give us too much time to notice that he’s turned into a cartoon.
 Other bits of super-action (the Man of Steel’s tossing thugs around, lifting safes, ripping off doors, grinning while bullets bounce off him, stopping cars), while less theoretically spectacular than his flights through the sky, are much more appealing because rendered without the jarring animation.